gameless/ludumdare42/README.md

 things around it.
 It needs to expand in order to escape from this substance.
 The goal is thus to escape into progressively larger levels.

+The game *technically* works on mobile, but not really; it cuts off some stuff that you need to finish the second level.
+Also, audio doesn't work on iOS for some reason ¯\\\_(ツ)\_/¯; in any case, please try it on desktop!

 (Apologies for the low amount of content and feeling of unfinishedness; this is our first Ludum Dare and we sort of bit off more than we could chew with the specific type of game we tried to make.)